tariusagi/fastify-todos/README.md

 DB_PASSWORD=123abc
 DB_NAME=todos
 ```

+## Test
+Run `npm test`.
+The tests use [Node TAP](https://node-tap.org/) test package and Fastify's
+[light-my-request](https://github.com/fastify/light-my-request) to simulate HTTP request/response to test the app's
+logic without running the server instance.

+## Run
-Run this app with `npm run start`.
+Run this app with `npm start`.
 The server should be listenning to API_PORT above.
 Then use browser or a REST query
 tool (such as Postman) to test the app.

 ## API document

-### List all to-do items:
+### 1. List all to-do items:
 Make a GET request at `/` endpoint.

-### Adding to-do item
+### 2. Adding to-do item
 Make a POST request at `/` endpoint with this JSON body:
 ```json
 {